Particular/NServiceBus/guidelines/design-guidelines.md

 Instead of directly attaching state to composition roots and thereby exposing that state to other capabilities, we instead use the extension APIs to keep state internal to the capability.

 For example, let's consider `SendOptions` and `SendLocal`.
-Instead of exposing a `RouteToThisEndpoint` property on `SendOptions`
+We do not expose a `RouteToThisEndpoint` property on `SendOptions`:

 ```
 class SendOptions
   public bool RouteToThisInstance { get; set; }
 ```

-an extension method called `RouteToThisInstance` is used to set the internal state.
+Instead, an extension method called `RouteToThisInstance` is used to set the internal state.
 The internal state belongs to the routing capability.
 Therefore the state cannot be attached to `SendOptions`.
-Since CSharp/.NET doesn't support extension properties the only way to implement this is to use an extension method.
-The benefit of extension methods is that the getter and the setter of an option of a capability can be implemented with different names, as opposed to properties.
+Since C#/.NET doesn't support extension properties, the only way to implement this is to use an extension method.
+The benefit of extension methods is that the reader and the writer of an option of a capability can be implemented with different names.

-An example where we failed in the past to apply this is the `Headers` static class.
+An example of where we failed in the past to apply this is the `Headers` static class.
 It contains everything and the kitchen sink when it comes to headers.

 ### Current categories

-This is the current list and will be expanded as needed
+This is the current list and will be expanded as required:

 * `Persistence` - Adapters for persistence infrastructure
-* `Transport` - Adapters for queuing infrastructure
+* `Transport` - Adapters for transport/queuing infrastructure
 * `Logging` - Adapters for logging frameworks
 * `Serialization` - Adapters for serializers
 * `Container` - Adapters for containers